CoffeeBeforeArch/pytest_guide/src/marks/skip.md

 ======================================== 2 skipped in 0.01s =========================================
 ```

-We see that both tests from the `TestClass` get collected, but both are skipped when we try and run them.
-If we wanted to skip just some of the tests that are part of the test class, we could add the `@pytest.mark.skip` decorator to the individual class methods.
+We see that both tests from the `TestClass` get collected, but both are skipped.
+If we wanted to skip just some of the tests in the class, we could add the `@pytest.mark.skip` decorator to the individual class methods.

 Tests can also be skipped from within the body of a test.
-For example, we can add `pytest.skip()` to the body of a test to skip a test at a particular test:
+For example, we can add a call to `pytest.skip()` to the body of a test:

 ```python
 # A simple test for our function 'square'